-20. In the Civil Contingencies Act 2007-

-- (a) section 18 is renumbered section 18(1); - (b) after renumbered section 18(1) insert the following subsection- - "(2) In discharging its duties under subsection (1) the Civil Contingencies Committee shall take into consideration all necessary measures to ensure the protection and safety of persons with disabilities in situations of risk.".
+- 24. The Civil Contingencies Act 2007 is amended as follows- - (a) section 18 is renumbered section 18(1); - (b) after renumbered section 18(1) insert the following- - "(2) In discharging its duties under subsection (1) the Civil Contingencies Committee must take into consideration all necessary measures to ensure the protection and safety of persons with disabilities in situations of risk."